Cognigy/Documentation/docs/en/docs/ai/handover-providers/ringcentralengage-handover.md

 The **Get Queue Update** setting enables the injection of queue updates into the conversation flow as events.
 This capability allows you to react to queue updates within your conversation flow.

+In addition to enabling the **Get Queue Update** option, you need to configure the Lookup Node so that the handover type is selected as **Queue**.

+For more details, refer to the [Handover Status](../flow-nodes/logic/lookup.md#handover-status) section.

 The queue updates from RingCentral Engage are visible in the `input.data.handover` object.